MartinGarciaHervas/MartinGarciaHervas/README.md

 ## Activity

 - 🔭 I´ve just finished a final proyect for Henry and Creva💜.
-- Im actually coding my Portfolio and learning typescript.
+- Im currently enrolled in two Udemy courses, one focusing on Typescript and the other on Java.

 <br/>